Uncovering Social Network Activity Using Joint User and Topic Interaction: Introduction

-A summary of the contribution of this article is as follows:\\ \mySqBullet~We present the \textit{\methodName} (\MIC) model, a two-layer temporal point process, namely multidimensional marked Hawkes processes, with the capacity to model complex patterns of social network activity generated by the interplay of users and cascades.
-More specifically, \MIC models jointly cascade-to-cascade, cascade-to-user, and finally user-to-user interactions, where the interactions between cascades are implicit in the event generation process driven by users (see \Fig{fig:adoption_scheme}).
+Motivated by these challenges, we first argue that capturing non-trivial interactions between information cascades and user behaviors is essential for modeling realistic network activity.
+Then, we provide conceptual tools toward bridging theoretical modeling and data-driven analysis, improving both explanatory power and interpretability.
+A summary of the contribution of this article is as follows:\\ \mySqBullet~We introduce the \textit{\methodName} (\MIC) model (\Sec{sec:model-def}), a two-layer temporal point process, namely multidimensional marked Hawkes processes, with the capacity to model complex patterns of social network activity generated by the interplay between users and cascades. \MIC models jointly cascade-to-cascade, cascade-to-user, and finally user-to-user interactions, where the interactions between cascades are implicit in the event generation process driven by users (\Fig{fig:adoption_scheme}).
 To achieve that, \MIC encodes the pairwise influence between cascades in a \emph{cascade interaction matrix}.
-Moreover, \MIC encompasses existing models in the literature, namely the \emph{Independent Cascades} (\IC) \cite{goldenbergTalkNetworkComplex,hodasSimpleRulesSocial2014} and \emph{Correlated Cascades} (\CC) \cite{zarezadeCorrelatedCascadesCompete2017} models, and its gains come with a reasonable complexity overhead, given that the cascading topics are usually substantially less in number than the users. \\ \mySqBullet~We derive closed-form expressions for the conditional intensity and the number of events, which we validate with numerical simulations.
-Providing this type of theoretical results is not typical in the related literature.\\ \mySqBullet~We provide a simple yet effective Maximum Likelihood Estimation scheme for learning the model parameters based on input data, and we validate \MIC's advantage in capturing the dynamics of multiple interacting cascades in synthetic experiments comparing to existing Hawkes-process-based models.
-By evaluating further the model with a series of experiments on real data, we show that \MIC not only manages to capture more accurately information spreading dynamics, but is more adaptable to various types of datasets and evaluation measures.
+Moreover, \MIC encompasses existing models in the literature, namely the \emph{Independent Cascades} (\IC) \cite{goldenbergTalkNetworkComplex,hodasSimpleRulesSocial2014} and \emph{Correlated Cascades} (\CC) \cite{zarezadeCorrelatedCascadesCompete2017} models, while its gains have a reasonable complexity overhead, given that the cascading topics are usually substantially less in number than users \cite{myersClashContagionsCooperation2012}.\\ \mySqBullet~We derive closed-form expressions for the conditional intensity and the number of events, which we validate with numerical simulations (\Sec{sec:th_derivation}).
+Providing this type of theoretical results is not typical in the related literature.\\ \mySqBullet~We provide a simple yet effective Maximum Likelihood Estimation scheme for learning the \MIC parameters using input data (\Sec{sec_inference}), and we validate \MIC's advantage in capturing the dynamics of multiple interacting cascades in synthetic experiments comparing to existing Hawkes-process-based models.\\ \mySqBullet~In comparative experiments on real data (\Sec{sec:experiments}), we show that \MIC captures more accurately information spreading dynamics in several different datasets.
 Moreover, results on real data highlight the inherent limitation of all the compared temporal point processes methods in handling the heterogeneity of volume of user (and cascade) activity.
-This panel of evaluation measures suggest that \MIC is the best candidate for encompassing such properties.
+This panel of evaluation measures suggest that \MIC is the best candidate for encompassing such properties.\\ \mySqBullet~We demonstrate that \MIC can also offer qualitative insights on the structure of information pathways by visualizing social network activity, as portrayed in the schematic view of \Fig{fig:adoption_scheme}.